 - There are different styles of leadership.
 Understand when and how each can serve you.

 - Find/create your own opportunities—that means questioning the way things are and forging new ways forward.
+(Pro tip: Understand if things are the way they are because that's the way they've always been or because someone actually wants them to be that way!)

 - Don't accepting ‘good enough’—it’s the enemy of the ‘great’.
 (That said though, being acutely in tune with yourself and each team member to understand what they are capable of and where to push them just enough is critical to eliciting the best work out of them.)